PIM and the changing face of Distribution

+The answer to this problem is product information management (PIM).
 If you’ve not come across PIM before, you’ll probably appreciate some background on why it’s providing the answer.

 Welcome to PIM

-It significantly reduces the burden and man-hours required to update product data.
-In terms of innovation, it’s not an entirely new concept as large organisations have previously been able to install on-site solutions.
+It helps reduce the burden and man-hours required to update product data.
+In terms of innovation, it’s not an entirely new concept.
+Large companies have previously been able to install on-site solutions.

 In the time before PIM